Data Science Degree Programs in Florida

 On-Campus Graduate Certificate Programs in Florida

-There are a number of graduate certificates across areas like Big Data, Business Analytics, and pure Data Science.
-This can be the perfect credential for someone who wants to demonstrate knowledge but doesn’t need the full training that the Master’s level provides.
+There are a number of graduate certificates offered for data science disciplines, such as big data, business analytics, and pure data science.
+This can be the perfect credential for someone who wants to demonstrate knowledge but doesn’t need the full training that a master’s degree provides.

-For students who are brand-new to the field, there are a number of Bachelor Degree programs like the Bachelor Degree in Information Management-Database Administration offered by Palm Beach State College.
+For students who are brand-new to the field, there are a number of bachelor’s programs, such as the Information Management-Database Administration BAS degree offered by Palm Beach State College.

 Nondegree-seeking students who want to add a skill, obtain continuing education credits, or enhance their existing knowledge in the field should consider Nova Southeastern University in Fort Lauderdale.
 Nova Southeastern’s fifteen-credit Business Intelligence/Analytics Certificate is offered through the College of Business and Entrepreneurship.

 Graduates of The Health Informatics and Analytics master’s program at Florida International University will be well-prepared to work in one of the many data science positions in health care facilities across the state.